codingMustache/codingMustache/README.md

 ## Daily Trivia

-What was the name given to Android 4.3?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. Jelly Bean
+ 1. Skylake
- 2. Nutella
+ 2. Coffee Lake
- 3. Froyo
+ 3. Sandy Bridge
- 4. Lollipop
+ 4. Broadwell

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Coffee Lake
 </details>